Click on any section to explore

 1. Basic Child Support Obligation

-Determined by both parents' combined net incomes and number of children using statutory guidelines.
+Determined by both parents' combined net incomes and number of children using statutory guidelines (Florida Statutes Section 61.30).

 2. Time-Sharing Adjustment